FAQs

 What type of housing should I apply for?

 Year Round residence is the place for upper year and graduate students.
-Learn more at Returning Students.
+Learn more at Returning Students and Graduate Students.

 Can I apply for Winter Session residence too?